pollinations-ai/pollinations.ai/examples/multi_model/basic.md

     display=True
 )
 multi_model.generate(
-    prompt="Can you make me an image of mario as an astronaut on the moon.", display=True,
+    prompt="Can you make me an image of mario as an astronaut on the moon.
+Cartoony", display=True,
 )
 ```

 ```
 Hello!
 How's it going?
 Sure!
-Generating your image of Mario as an astronaut on the moon!
+Generating your image of Mario as an astronaut on the moon in a cartoony style!
 ```